Basement Waterproofing & Flood Prevention in Toronto & the GTA

 Fast answers before you call

-How do I know if I need a backwater valve or a sump pump?
+How do I know if I need a backwater valve, a sump pump, or both?

-Is foundation waterproofing the same as flood-prevention hardware?
+Is foundation waterproofing the same as installing flood-prevention hardware?